Madeline-Ong/Madeline-Ong.github.io/Guided Learning Project/Research/Introduction to Encryption and Ciphers.md

 Each letter is replaced by a corresponding letter from a mixed-up or randomly generated alphabet.

 ##### Vatsyayana Cipher
 The 26 letters are paired into 13 pairs, and substitution is done using those pairs.
+An example of this is the one given below.

 ![Table showing letters in an exmaple of Vatsyayana Cipher](../docs/assets/img/vatsyayana.png)

 <a name="homophonic"></a>